SafeRL-Lab/Robust-Gymnasium/README.md

  </div>

 ### Reinforcement Learning against Uncertainty/Perturbation
-Reinforcement learning (RL) problems typically can be represented as that an agent seeks a policy that optimizes the long-term expected return through interacting with an environment.
-While standard RL has been heavily investigated recently, its use can be significantly hampered in practice due to noise, malicious attacks, the sim-to-real gap, domain generalization requirements, or even combination of them.
+Reinforcement learning (RL) problems is formulated as that an agent seeks a policy that optimizes the long-term expected return through interacting with an environment.
+While standard RL has been heavily investigated recently, its use can be significantly hampered in practice due to noise, malicious attacks, the sim-to-real gap, domain generalization requirements, or even a combination of those and more factors.
+Consequently, in addition to maximizing the cumulative rewards, robustness to unexpected uncertainty/perturbation emerges as another critical goal for RL, especially in high-stakes applications such as robotics, financial investments, autonomous driving, and so on.
+This leads to a surge of considerations of more robust RL algorithms for different problems, termed as robust RL, including but not limited to single-agent RL, safe RL, and multi-agent RL.

 ### The Framework of Robust Reinforcement Learning

-Two parts
-- environments (tasks)
-- Perturbations/disturbers
+Robust RL problems typically consists of three modules
+* **An agent (a policy):** tries to learn a strategy $\pi$ (a policy) based on the observation from the environment to achieve optimal long-term return
+* **An environment:** a task that determine the agents' immediate reward $r(\cdot |s,a)$ and the physical or logical dynamics (transition function $P_t(\cdot| s,a)$)
+* **The disruptor module:** represents the uncertainty/perturbation events that happens during any parts of the interaction process between the agent and environment.

+We take the robust RL for single-agent problems for illustrationa as above.

 --------------